temporalio/documentation/docs/learning-paths/background-checks/application-design-and-implementation.md

 id: application-design
 title: How to design and implement the Background Check application
 sidebar_label: Building the application
+description: We start by mapping business process to Workflows.
 ---

 ## What business processes are we mapping to Workflows?